 A Girl Said (2007), 3D print sound sculpture, acrylic resin, 10″ * 10″ * 2″

-This project was inspired by my exploration to capture sound in solid form.
-After the experimentation and studying cymatics with running sound waves through ceramics slip, jelly, milk, plasters and water, I conceived of a method to realize the project by using a rapid prototype machine.
-A girl said was made from FFT (Fast Fourier transform) analysis data of a girl saying ‘I love you’.
-I analyzed, rendered, and modeled the data to be materialized into a 3D print object via a rapid prototype machine.
+This project was inspired by my exploration and desire to capture sound in a tangible, solid form.
+Visualizaing the topology of sound as a three dimensional place consisting of frequency, time and intensity, I conceived of a method to turn it into an object.
+A Girl Said was made from the Fast Fourier Transform analysis data of a female’s voice saying – ‘I love you’.
+I examined, rendered, and modeled the data and materialize it into a 3D print object via a rapid prototype machine.

-Interface Show, California College of Art, Oakland, CA High Zero Sound Art Exhibition, Baltimore, MD The Unfolded Crystal Exhibition, Stamp Gallery, Univ. of Maryland, College Park, MD Spaces & Places real and imagined, Case[werks] Gallery, Baltimore, MD
+A Girl Said has has been exhibited at: Interface Show, California College of Art, Oakland, CA, 2007 High Zero Sound Art Exhibition, Baltimore, MD, 2009 The Unfolded Crystal Exhibition, Stamp Gallery, University of Maryland, College Park, MD, 2009 Made possible with Mills College Research Grant.